Inmoresentum/CSE423/README.md

 Now just run [Temp.java](src/main/java/Temp.java) and check if you get any frame as output.

-Alternatively, you set it up using whatever way you prefer if you wish to do so.
+Alternatively, you set it up using whatever way you prefer as long as the dependencies meet.

 ## Getting Started
 * You can find all the assignment questions in the [Lab File](/src/main/java/Lab%20Files)
-* Each Lab Package contains a .docx file which contains the screenshot and the submission code.
+* Each Lab Package contains a `.docx` file which contains the `screenshot` and the _submission code_.

 ## Have fun :)